|Nutritional Guidelines (per serving)|

 Add sliced mushrooms and cook, stirring, until mushrooms have browned and most of the water is evaporated.
 Stir in ham and set aside.

-Bring large pot of salted water to a boil.
+Bring a large pot of salted water to a boil.
 Cook pasta according to package directions.

 While pasta is cooking, melt butter in a saucepan.
 Whisk in flour.
 Cook over medium heat until just bubbly.